 So I wondered, do I have soft water or hard water?

 How to Tell Whether You Have Soft Water or Hard Water

 A super quick way to test whether you’ve got soft or hard water is using one of these TDS testers.
-You can find them for under $2 in Ali Express (affiliate link) and it’s also available in Amazon (affiliate link).
+You can find cheap TDS testers here (affiliate link) or check out some with faster shipping (affiliate link).

 I’ve picked up one myself so, how about we test my tap water right now?

 First remove the cap, turn the meter on, and dip the sensor 2 inches in to the water.
 Dipping any further would damage the sensor since the electronics in the top isn’t water sealed.